-Once you are ready to apply, you should consult the Graduate Admission section of the University website for more information.
-You will need to prepare a basic graduate application packet, to which you will need to add the following supplementary materials:
+Once you are ready to apply, please consult the Graduate Admission section of the Catholic University website for more information.
+After you have filled out your online application, you will need to add the following supplementary materials.

-- An essay (Statement of Purpose) of approximately 1000-1500 words detailing your academic interests and goals, the sort of career you hope to pursue, and the reasons that have led you to apply to this particular program at the Catholic University of America.
+- An essay (Statement of Purpose) of approximately 1000-1500 words detailing your academic interests and goals, the sort of career you hope to pursue, and the reasons that have led you to apply to this particular program at Catholic University.

 Suggestions: The essay is one of the most important parts of your application.
 It represents an opportunity to present a coherent narrative of your academic career to date, to discuss your plans, and to demonstrate why Catholic University in particular is an appropriate bridge between your past and your future.
-It is particularly recommended that you discuss your skills and background in the broader field, describe the levels that you have attained in the ancient languages, mention any special educational experiences you may have had (e.g. an honors project, study abroad, experience as a research assistant or museum intern, etc.), and explain any items in your academic record that may not be representative of your current goals and interests.
+It is particularly recommended that you discuss your skills and background in the broader field, describe the levels that you have attained in the ancient languages, mention any special educational experiences you may have had, and explain any items in your academic record that may not be representative of your current goals and interests.

 - A writing sample of previous academic work.
 This should be a paper of at least seven pages, based on research in both primary and secondary sources and offering full references (footnotes or endnotes) and a bibliography.
-For best consideration, you should submit your most sophisticated work to date, preferably a project that has been well-received by your former teachers.
 Please submit a clean, unmarked copy.

 Suggestions: The writing sample, if at all possible, should show direct engagement with primary sources in the ancient languages; ideally, it should also be fairly recent.
-Writing samples completed as an undergraduate should generally be selected from the upperclass years.
 A section of an undergraduate senior thesis or an M.A. thesis in progress is acceptable if the section itself is completely finished and polished, with all references complete.
-While there is no page maximum for the writing sample, please try to keep your submission under 30 pages.
+While there is no page maximum for the writing sample, please try to submit less than 30 pages.

 - A list of the modern languages you have studied or know.
 You should indicate whether your competence is (e.g.) mainly oral/aural, only in reading, or in reading and writing, and approximately what level of competence you feel you have attained.